samco-sdk/Python-SDK/README.md

 }
 ```
 ### HistoricalCandleData:
-Gets the historical candle data such as Open, high, low, close, last traded price and volume within specific dates for a specific symbol.
+The HistoricalCandleData function `get_index_intraday_candle_data()` gets the historical candle data such as Open, high, low, close, last traded price and volume within specific dates for a specific symbol.
 From date is mandatory.
 End date is optional and defaults to Today.
-The HistoricalCandleData function name in python is `get_index_intraday_candle_data()`

 #### Parameters:
 ```python
 symbol_name,exchange,from_date,to_date